swirldev/swirl/README.md

 States aggregate pre-written tests and apply them to user responses.
 Tests associated with a particular question are determined by the question's author.

 Control also updates a history of user progress.
 Expressions entered at the command prompt by the user in response to questions are evaluated in a clean environment, thus mirroring what the user has done in the global enviroment.
 A two-deep history the clean enviroment is saved.

+## Critique

+A better "user mirror" would save a list of new (or changed) variables in chronological order, i.e., setdiff's, rather than complete ls's.

+The user mirror's state should be rolled back after an incorrect response.

+Content needs temporary storage, e.g., for names chosen by the user which will be used in future questions.